Ada Palmer's Terra Ignota Discord Server AMA

 Updated

-The Author makes an introduction:
+The Author’s introduction:

 Dr. Palmer